On entropic uncertainty relations for measurements of energy and its "complement": Conclusions

 \section{Conclusions}

-We have addressed the problem of formulating entropic uncertainty relations of the ``energy-time'' type for a system with discrete levels of a certain structure.
-It was emphasized by founders that a universal form of time operator hardly exists.
-The derived results are based on Pegg's concept of complement of the Hamiltonian.
+It was emphasized by Pauli that a universal form of time operator hardly exists.
+We have studied entropic uncertainty relations of the ``energy-time'' type on the basis of Pegg's concept of the Hamiltonian complement.
 When ratios of energy values are rational exactly or approximately, we can construct measurements with the required properties.
-The Pegg concept allows us to treat the energy-time uncertainty principle similarly to other cases.
-It also reflects adequately features of time measurements, including possibly arbitrary choice of reference moments.
-To express quantum uncertainties, generalized entropies of the R\'{e}nyi and Tsallis types were utilized.
+The Pegg concept allows us to treat the energy-time uncertainty principle similarly to usual observables.
+It also reflects features of time measurements, including possibly arbitrary choice of reference moments.
+To express quantum uncertainties, R\'{e}nyi and Tsallis entropies were utilized.
 The derived uncertainty relations are immediately related to actual measurement statistics.
 Since our relations characterize energy-time uncertainties in more traditional style, they differ from recent results reported in \cite{colesetal18}.
-Note also that state-dependent uncertainty relations were formulated.
 On the other hand, obtained entropic bounds of the Maassen--Uffink type turned out to be very similar.
 In this regard, Pegg's concept of the Hamiltonian complement leads to a supplementary treatment of the bounds (\ref{renfr}) and (\ref{ctren}) within the preparation scenario.
-Of course, this treatment is restricted to discrete systems of the considered type.
+Although our treatment is restricted to discrete levels of a certain structure, it can sometimes be used in more general context.
+In many cases, actual states of the principal system lie in a subspace formed by some particular eigenstates of the Hamiltonian.
+That is, one is subjected to a dynamical map that leaves this subspace invariant.
+If the corresponding eigenvalues obey the condition to be commensurable, then the derived uncertainty relations still hold.